A Year in the Apiary - October Beekeeping Tasks (UK)

 October overview – final preparations before winter

 October is a month of transition in the UK apiary.
 The summer flow has finished, evenings are drawing in and your bees are settling into winter mode.
 By now your colonies should already have completed their main varroa treatments and be well on the way to having enough winter stores.
-October is about checking that everything is in place for the months ahead – food, insulation, protection from pests and a sound, weatherproof hive.
+October is about checking that everything is in place for the months ahead – food, insulation, protection from pests, awareness of diseases and a sound, weatherproof hive.
+It is also a key point for confirming that your varroa management approach has worked before winter fully sets in.

 Frequent full inspections are no longer needed, but a few short, well-timed checks can make all the difference.
 You are now supporting the winter cluster rather than trying to grow the colony.
 Think of this month as your final chance to remove obvious problems and make your bees as comfortable as possible before the weather really turns.

-If you are following the full Year in the Apiary series, October builds on the feeding and varroa work done in September, and leads into quieter, mostly hands-off winter monitoring.
+If you are following the full Year in the Apiary series, October builds on the feeding and varroa work done in September, and leads into quieter, mostly hands-off winter monitoring in November.

 Checking winter stores and using fondant